 Can pregnant women get the flu vaccine?

 Actually, it’s a really good idea for women who are pregnant to get the flu vaccine.
 The vaccine has been down to reduce instances of the flu in pregnant women and their babies by up to 50%.
-Infants can’t get the vaccine themselves until they’re six months old, but if the mother gets the vaccine, her body shares the antibodies with her baby, which protects her.
+Infants can’t get the vaccine themselves until they’re six months old, but if the mother gets the vaccine, her body shares the antibodies with her baby, which protects them.
 Yearly shots are necessary because the types of viruses that cause the flu change year-to-year.

 When to call your provider

 As with most things in pregnancy, it’s always smart to err on the side of caution.
 Even if you just notice one or two cold or flu symptoms, it doesn’t hurt to let your healthcare provider know.
 It’s also a good idea to call your healthcare provider for a fever over 103 F (39.4 C), or a fever that lasts more than a few days, or is accompanied by a headache.

 - “Colds and flu during pregnancy.”
 UMICH.
 University of Michigan Health System, n.d.
 Web.

 - “Pregnancy complications.”
 WomensHealth.gov.
 Office on Women’s Health, US Department of Health and Human Services, Sep 2010.
 Web.

 - “Pregnant Women & Influenza (Flu).”
 CDC.
 Centers for Disease Control and Prevention, Feb 2017.
 Web.